Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-Challenging, hands-on internships with Iowa Pollution Prevention Services offer an introduction to project management through assigned projects at top Iowa companies achieving economic and environmental results.
-Interns apply acquired technical skills to their assigned project to assess a process or a system, identify opportunities, research and recommend alternative options, and implement improvements.
-An analysis of economic and environmental results is developed for each recommendation.
+with Iowa Pollution Prevention Services offer an introduction to project management through assigned projects at top Iowa companies achieving economic and environmental results.
+Interns apply acquired technical skills to their assigned project to analyze current systems, research alternative processes or technologies and recommend cost effective strategies to improve the way they manufacture, consume, reuse, and recycle materials and resources.

-Since 2001, host companies have saved more than $78.2 million in implemented intern projects.
-These projects also save water, divert waste from landfills, reduce hazardous waste and conserve energy and greenhouse gas emissions.
+Since 2001, host companies have saved more than $81.9 million in implemented intern projects.
+These projects also divert waste from landfills, reduce hazardous waste, conserve water and energy, and reduce greenhouse gases and emissions.
 The following annual savings are a testament that improved environmental performance is a cost-effective venture for Iowa’s business sector.

 For more detailed information on recently implemented projects, review the Pollution Prevention Intern Program Case Summaries booklet.